bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 - Highlight the differences between exponential coalescent and fossilised-birth-death skylines.

 ## The data
 We will be inferring our skyline parameters using a ready-made phylogeny containing 420 dinosaur species, published by {% cite Lloyd2008 --file Tutorial-Template/master-refs.bib %}.
 This phylogeny is a 'supertree', created using an informal method to collate several smaller dinosaur phylogenies into a larger one.
 Supertrees are typically cladograms, and must be timescaled using fossil data to estimate their branch lengths.
-The branch lengths we use here were inferred by {% cite Sakamoto2016 --file Tutorial-Template/master-refs.bib %}: they used fossil occurrences from the [Paleobiology Database] (paleobiodb.org) to infer the midpoint of the temporal range of each tip, and timescaled the phylogeny using the "equal" method.
+The branch lengths we use here were inferred by {% cite Sakamoto2016 --file Tutorial-Template/master-refs.bib %}: they used fossil occurrences from the [Paleobiology Database] (paleobiodb.org) to infer the midpoint of the temporal range of each tip, and timescaled the phylogeny using the "equal" method, which distributes time evenly between the available branches.

 ## Creating an xml template with BEAUti
 Many of the features we will need in our xml files are currently not implemented in BEAUti.
 However, we will start our analyses by creating an xml in BEAUti which will then serve as a template for us to alter by hand ("hack") later.